 How much money will I need to raise?

 We ask all volunteers to raise £450 plus gift aid, (or a minimum of £500 if it cannot be gift aided) to cover the cost of their flight, other transport costs and their accommodation at the Holiday Camp.
-If you can raise any extra, or add gift aid to this, it will sponsor the holiday for a young disabled person living in an institution in Belarus, whose holiday is not funded by the state once they reach 18.
+If you can raise any extra, it will sponsor the holiday for a young disabled person living in an institution in Belarus, whose holiday is not funded by the state once they reach 18.

 Will I get any training before the trip to Belarus?

 We will have a get together in May or June where you will be able to learn a lot more about the children, hear about the experiences of those who have been before, ask lots of questions and start to learn a little Russian.
 It is essential that all volunteers attend one of these briefing days.

 Will I need innoculations?